 - Essay of motivation (in English)

 - Proof of English-language proficiency at (CEFR) B2-level (min.
 TOEFL-iBT score is 87; min.
-IELTS is 6.0).
+IELTS is 6.0, min.
+ELLT is 5).
 For TOEFL please indicate the school code 3567 for us to receive your score report digitally.
 For instructions and a voucher of the ELLT, please contact our Office of Admissions via email@example.com

 - Official diploma, university transcript and diploma supplement (if available) plus official translations into English or German - Only notarized copies will be accepted and must be submitted personally or via registered mail to

 Goethe Business School